night-crawlr/DASS_Block_Breaker/README.md

     - White brick gives 0 Points (even by TB :pensive: )
   - Lives
   - Time
+  - Sound
+  - BOSS :imp:
+    - UFO which follows the paddle
+    - Drops bombs on regular time interval
+    - UFO health decreases on hit by a ball
+    - Spawns 2 layers of defensive bricks around it
++ ### Features
+    - MultiLevel Game
+    - Elastic Collision with bricks, paddle, and boundaries.
+    - Brick streanth decreases by 1 when hit (except the unbreakable ones)
+    - Gravity fall simulation for powerups fall.
 + ### Controls
   - 'a' - To move the paddle left
   - 'd' - To move the paddle right
   - 'q' - To quit the game
   - '[SPACE]' - To release the ball from paddle
-  - 'p' - To pause the game
+  - 'p' - To pause/resume the game
-  - 'f' - To move the game one-step ahead when PAUSED (note when passed the other controls excepts 'f' wont work)
+  - 'f' - To move the game one-step ahead when PAUSED (Note: when paused, the other controls wont work, except 'f')

 + ### Files
   - background.py - Python file that contains the Background and Boundaries code